sffjunkie/sphinxcli/ReadMe.md

 ## REPL

-If you don't use a command i.e. you jusrt call `sphinxcli` you'll be put into a REPL where the commands below can be used one after another
+If you don't use a command i.e. you just call `sphinxcli` you'll be put into a REPL where the commands below can be used one after another

 ```